cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 	{{ bp_img_dir('Cake File Stat Data') }}

-    !!! warning
-        It is imperative to ensure the query operation succeeded before using any of the values in the stat data struct.
-They will not hold accurate information when the query operation fails.

 ## Directory Traversal
 Directory traversal is a vital part of working with file systems, and Cake Directory objects offer a comprehensive set of traversal interfaces.
 At its core, a traversal operation involves invoking a user-supplied callback function on each directory element (file or subdirectory) that is being visited by the traversal function.